BrianSong/RoboND_Robotic-Arm-Pick-Place/README.md

 ### T_total = T_total = T0_G * T_corr = T0_G * T_R_z(pi) * T_R_y(-pi/2), where T_R_z(pi) is the according transformation matrix for rotating about z axis for 90°, here a intrinsic rotation principle is applied.

 The T_total here can provide us with the total transformation to a gripper position in URDF coordinates.
 This transformation can be used directly for solving **Forward Kinematics** problem in which the θ1, θ2, θ3, θ4, θ5, θ6 and base link position are known and the gripper position is requrired.

+## 1.3 Decouple Inverse Kinematics problem into Inverse Position Kinematics and inverse Orientation Kinematics; doing so derive the equations to calculate all individual joint angles.

 For **Inverse Kinematics**, where the gripper position is known, θ1, θ2, θ3, θ4, θ5, θ6 are required, this total transformation can be represented the gripper pose which is deﬁned by **px, py, pz, roll, pitch and yaw**.